 Luckily, a single dose of Diesel Power Restorer can break down these deposits quickly to restore fuel flow and engine power.
 200ml of additive treats 100 litres of fuel, and should be added to a running engine during maintenance for best results.

 We know how important it is to keep fleets performing profitably, safely and reliably.
 That’s why our team of specialists is here to help you get the most out of your lorries.
-To find out more about how our bespoke fuel supply and management solutions can deliver added value to your business, get in touch via our contact form.
+To find out more about how our bespoke fuel supply and management solutions can deliver added value to your business.